FWGA Member Handbook

 • Members enjoy a catered Brunch.

-• Watch a presentation of year end awards, Most Improved Golfer, Volunteer of the Year, Birdie Champion, and Club & Player’s Champions
+• Watch a presentation of year end awards, Most Improved Golfer, Volunteer of the Year, Birdie Champion, and Club & Player’s Champion.

 • Members sign up to host casual play event dates.